Texas Republicans aim for final passage of redistricting after California Democrats’ counterpunch

 Republicans and some Democrats championed the 2008 ballot measure that established California’s nonpartisan redistricting commission, along with the 2010 one that extended its role to drawing congressional maps.

-Newsom backed the initial redistricting commission ballot measures.
-On Thursday, he contended his state was still setting a model.
+Newsom, who backed the initial redistricting commission ballot measures, contended his state was still setting a model.

 “We’ll be the first state in U.S. history, in the most democratic way, to submit to the people of our state the ability to determine their own maps,” Newsom said before signing the legislation.

-In Texas, outnumbered Democrats left the state for 15 days to block a vote.
+Earlier this month, outnumbered Texas Democrats left the state for 15 days to block a vote.
 Once they returned, they were assigned round-the-clock police monitoring.

-California Republicans didn’t take such dramatic steps but complained bitterly about Democrats muscling the package through the statehouse.

-“What you’re striving for is predetermined elections,” Strickland said.
-“You’re taking the voice away from Californians.”

 ——